 Obviously, over the centuries, the building has undergone numerous changes but has always been the seat of the Venetian government, the dogal residence and the palace of justice.
 Its designers broke with tradition, placing the bulk of the Verona marble building on a porch in Istrian stone perforated like lace, which in turn rests on a large porch.

 The result is a true emblem of the flowery Gothic style, an elegant, delicate, sumptuous palace, which highlights the aesthetic and power ambitions of the Venetian doges, and which transformed the San Marco district into a masterpiece of Gothic architecture.

 The place of greatest impact of the building is undoubtedly the Sala del Maggior Consiglio, the largest in the world, with the characteristic of being free of vertical elements such as columns or pillars.
-Initially, inside the palace, there were also prisons but in 1569, for reasons of space, the construction of the New Prisons was necessary.
-A small curiosity about the Ducale Palace, is the upper wall, characterized by a frieze with portraits of the first 76 doges.
+Initially, inside the palace, there were also prisons but in 1569, for reasons of space, the construction of the New Prisons was necessary, building them in the neighboring palace.